ostgals/vue-router-layout-example/README.md

 # vue-router-layout-example

-Pretty simple and strightforward example of how to implement Vue.js SPA with Router and general application layout.
+Pretty simple and straightforward example of how to implement Vue.js SPA with Router and general application layout.

 Directory contents: